 In the handy table below, I’ve highlighted which lawn mowers are appropriate for different sized gardens.
 This should help you choose the best lawn mower for your garden.

 Large garden: 1000 – 3000 m²

 Lawn mower weight is certainly something to consider before buying one of these machines.
 There’s actually quite a lot of variation when it comes down to it.

 A standard weight for a manual push or hover mower is between 7 – 9 kg.
-Some electric models weigh more like 12 -15 kg, and then weights can go all the way up to 40 kg for a beastly petrol one!
+Meanwhile electric mowers generally weigh between 12 -15 kg.
+Be aware that a beastly petrol mower the may weigh close to 40 kg.

 Ultimately, the best lawn mower for you will be of a weight that you’ll feel comfortable manoeuvring around the garden.

 Remember: even if your lawn mower is self propelled, this feature won’t work when the engine is off.
 So you’ll have to lug the full weight of the machine from the garage to the garden.